|UPCOMING EVENTS LISTINGS|

 CURRENT CLOSURES OR DIVERSIONS

-MAPLE MOUNTAIN FOREST FIRE CLOSURES
+MAPLE MOUNTAIN REOPENS

 North Cowichan is home to a rich mix of flow, downhill, gravel and cross country trails for mountain biking mixed in with a myriad of hiking trails taking you to amazing vistas and vantage points among our Forest Reserves.